Emigrant Ship Rosters

 To get a feeling for what the voyage must have been like read Under Sail to Zion by Conway B. Sonne.
 The article also shows the shapes of the different types of boats.

 One interesting thing is that only one ship that carried LDS passengers ever wrecked in the 1840-1890 time period.
-The Julia Ann is the ship with that distinction.
+The Julia Ann is only the ship with that distinction.

 Charles Dickens wrote about some Mormons leaving England in the Uncommercial Traveller.